Ekotox Centers are ready to provide support and consultancy services in REACH, CLP and other sectors of EU chemicals legislation for your compliance.

 For the revised safety data sheets, the date of compilation identified as “Revision: (date)” as well as a version number, revision number, supersedes date or other indication of what version is replaced shall appear on the first page”.

 Classification in the safety data sheets is in compliance with CLP Regulation No. 1272/2008/ES from 1.6.2015.
-For the cases where mixture was classified labelled and entered the market before that date, then exemption to re-clasify is valid till 1st of June 2017.
+For instances where a labeled and market-entered mixture existed prior to that date, the exemption for reclassification remains valid until June 1st, 2017.